jbeck018/howlerops/frontend/src/lib/sync/CLOUD_SYNC_README.md

 ## License

-Part of SQL Studio - see main project license.
+Part of Howlerops - see main project license.